emilybache/KataTrainReservation/README.md

 Your task is to write the code that takes a reservation request, and finds a suitable carriage for it to reserve seats in.
 You should return a Reservation object that lists the seats you have booked, and a booking reference.
 If it is not possible to find suitable seats to reserve, return an empty Reservation with no booking reference.

 You can get a unique booking reference using a REST-based service.
 For this kata, use the provided code in the "booking_reference_service" folder.
-Install python and CherryPy, then start the server by running:
+Install [Python](http://python.org) and [CherryPy](http://www.cherrypy.org/), then start the server by running:

     python booking_reference_service.py